-The Summer 2018 Half Marathon: FINISH Training Program is a 12 week program which meets two times a week is designed to prepare runners and walkers for their first ever endurance event or for athletes who want a training program with less volume.
+The Summer 2019 Half Marathon: FINISH Training Program is a 10 week program that meets two times a week and is designed to prepare runners and walkers for their first ever endurance event or for athletes who want a training program with less volume.
 This program will educate on endurance training principles, hydration and nutrition techniques, body awareness, pacing and running autonomy.
-This Summer 2018 season will be geared towards the Fort 4 Fitness Half Marathon on September 29th, 2018.
-However, our Coaches can help you train for any Fall race you choose!
+This Spring 2019 season will be geared towards the Fort 4 Fitness half marathon on September 28, 2019.
+However, our Coaches can help you train for any spring race you choose!

 What to expect at Weeknight Workouts: